chrisgrieser/nvim-scissors/README.md

 - Add new snippets, edit snippets, or delete snippets on the fly.
 - Syntax highlighting while you edit the snippet.
 Includes highlighting of tokens like `$0` or `${2:foobar}`.
-- Automagical conversion from buffer text to JSON string (quotes are escaped, etc.)
+- Automagical conversion from buffer text to JSON string (quotes are escaped, etc.).
 - Intuitive UI for editing the snippet, dynamically adapting the number of prefixes.
-- Auto-reloading of the new/edited snippet (if using `LuaSnip`).
+- Hot-reloading of the new/edited snippet.
 - JSON-formatting and sorting of the snippet file after updating, using `yq` or `jq`.
 (Optional, but [useful when version-controlling your snippet collection](#version-controlling-snippets-json-formatting).)
 - Snippet/file
   selection via `telescope` or `vim.ui.select`.
 - Automatic bootstrapping of the snippet folder, if it is empty or missing a `package.json`.
 - Supports only [VSCode-style snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets).